washyn/BasicExampleAbpModules/WebApplicationMvc/readme.md

 - Remove table roles, and ad as atribute or irmprove
 - Add another proyecto for data seed or receive args for data seed.
 - Add instructions for run.
-- Add Backend crud for existing table.
-- Add fronted crud for sercice
+- Add fronted crud for sercice(add modal for create, update, and delete)

 This library includes all another libs